by Larry Schnurr, Owner

 So it’s time for new furniture.

 You have a style in mind.
 (Or maybe you don’t!)
-But mass furniture manufacturers have been altering and mixing styles so much over the years that most of us don’t know what a true furniture style actually looks like anymore.
+Mass furniture manufacturers have been altering and mixing styles so much over the years that most of us don’t know what a true furniture style actually looks like anymore.
 Olde Oak Tree carries every style available.
 So starting with the basics, here’s your furniture style guide.

 Traditional furniture is reminiscent of a more romantic era with elegant lines and carved posts.
 Chairs are more formal and often have upholstered seats and backs.
 On headboards or dressers the feet are usually fancier and the drawer fronts have a routed edge or recessed panel.
 Raised panels are something you often find on the sides.
 Embellishments such as carvings and rosettes are common in this style.